This post is a review for Reading Horizons. This is the language program we are using to help our eleven year old dyslexic son learn to read.

 1. It's working.

 I can't say Reading Horizons will work for your struggling reader.
-There are so many other factors in helping struggling learners, including excellent nutrition, overall home environment, adequate physical activity, etc. I can't guarantee Reading Horizons will work for you like it has for us but the company offers a Free Trial as well as 100% satisfaction guarantee.
-You can't lose.
+There are so many other factors in helping struggling learners, including excellent nutrition, overall home environment, adequate physical activity, etc. I can't guarantee Reading Horizons will work for you like it has for us but the company offers a 30 Day Trial for just $10.00

 2. Great support.